 It’s just a marketing strategy to provide the demo versions.
-However, its a good thing for both users and companies.
-For users, demo versions play a role to make a decision where for companies it’s a great way to get long time user-base.
+However, it’s a good thing for both users and companies.
+For users, demo versions play a role to make a decision whereas for companies it’s a great way to get a long time user-base.

-I recommend you to always download the demo versions and test if its the right DAW for you?
+I recommend you always download the demo versions and test if it’s the right DAW for you.
 Then hit the buy button.

-Note: You can use free limited versions but remember as I told above, limited versions don’t have all the features, so I recommend, instead of going with the limited versions, test the demo and then make a decision for purchase the full version of the DAW.
+Note: You can use free limited versions but remember as I said above, limited versions don’t have all the features, so I recommend, instead of going with the limited versions, test the demo and then make a decision to purchase the full version of the DAW.

 1. FL Studio

-FL studio is known as a DAW made for DJs.
-When first launched, it was just a beat making software with an easy to use interface.
-I didn’t know that Fruity Loops will transform it to this level where it is today.
-With the launching of FL Studio 10, it became a fully professional audio recording DAW which can perform like a charm in all stages of music production.
+I didn’t know that Fruity Loops would transform it to the level where it is today.
+With the launching of FL Studio 10, it became a fully professional audio recording DAW that can perform like a charm in all stages of music production.

 But still, it is the most used DAW for DJs.
-The easy to use beat maker, track warping and some other features that are used commonly by the DJ programmers is the X-factor of FL studio.
+The easy-to-use beat maker, track warping, and some other features that are used commonly by DJ programmers is the X-factor of FL studio.

-Recently FL Studio 20 is released and as aspected there are tons of features added to this version that makes it a great DAW for beginners.
+Recently FL Studio 20 is released and as expected, there are tons of features added to this version that makes it a great DAW for beginners.

-The new version of FL studio is a representation of more than 20 years of innovative development.
-It has all the features which you need to compose, record, arrange, edit, mix and master the professional quality music.
+The new version of FL Studio is a representation of more than 20 years of innovative development.
+It has all the features which you need to compose, record, arrange, edit, mix, and master professional-quality music.

 Key Features of FL Studio